d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   current top-level.
 It is bound by default to `C-c C-c'.
-Normally, this command signals the goal specified by the user option `sweeprolog-top-level-signal-default-goal', which is set by default to `trace', causing the top-level thread to enter trace mode (see [Trace Mode in the SWI-Prolog manual]).
-When called with a prefix argument (`C-u C-c C-c'), `sweeprolog-top-level-signal-current' instead prompts for a goal similarly to `sweeprolog-top-level-signal'.
+Normally, this command signals the goal specified by the user option `sweeprolog-top-level-signal-default-goal', which is set by default to a predicate that interrupts the top-level thread returns control of the top-level to the user.
+When `sweeprolog-top-level-signal-current' is called with a prefix argument (`C-u C-c C-c'), it prompts for the goal.

   It is also possible to signal top-levels from the `sweep' Top-level Menu buffer with the command `sweeprolog-top-level-menu-signal' with